aerickt/lapwing-for-beginners/src/Chapter-24.md

 2. dis**ci**pline
 3. disci**pline**

-Hopefully it should be clear that the first way sounds the most natural and therefore we can conclude that "discipline" has its stress on the first syllable.
+Hopefully it should be clear that the first way sounds the most natural.
+We can conclude that "discipline" has its stress on the first syllable.
 2 and 3 should sound like you are [putting the wrong em**pha**sis on the wrong syl**la**ble](https://youtu.be/pmh_6z9AWfc).

-You should also arrive at the conclusion that the other 3 words listed above have their stress on the first syllable.
+The other 3 words listed above (foxtrot, mention, and system) also have their stress on the first syllable.
 If you are ever unsure, you can always look up a word in a dictionary like Merriam Webster and find the IPA.

 ![](img/24-mw.png)

 The boxed symbol denotes that the following syllable contains the primary stress and the circled symbol indicates that the next syllable has the secondary stress.
 Don't worry too much about primary vs secondary stress as later we will only be looking at unstressed syllables.

 Stress isn't always on the first syllable, of course.
-Here are some words with their stressed syllables bolded:
+Here are some other words with their stressed syllables bolded:

 - a**pos**trophe
 - be**gin**